CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Korin Miller

-Pregnancy can come with a whole list of random aches, pangs and twinges you didn’t see coming.
-But if you’re having pelvic girdle pain or joint discomfort, it could be due to a condition called SPD—or symphysis pubis dysfunction.
-For the record, SPD won’t affect baby at all, but it can make you feel very uncomfortable during pregnancy.
+Pregnancy can come with a host of random aches, pangs and twinges you didn’t see coming.
+But if you’re having pelvic pain during pregnancy, it could be due to a fairly common condition called symphysis pubis dysfunction, aka SPD.
+For the record, SPD in pregnancy won’t affect baby at all, but it can make you feel very uncomfortable—particularly as your bump grows.

 Whether you’re just starting to experience some pelvic pain or have a confirmed SPD diagnosis, you likely have questions about what’s happening in your body and how to get relief.
 Ready for answers?
-From SPD symptoms to treatment, here’s everything you need to know.
+From symptoms to treatment of SPD in pregnant women, here’s everything you need to know.

 Related Video